usnistgov/nist-mud/README.md

 Packets sent from the IOT devices on the CPE switch are assigned a CPE-specific VLAN tag when they are sent to the uplink interface.
 Packets sent to the CPE switch via the Uplink interface have their VLAN tags stripped for consumption by the devices attached to the switch.
 It installs rules on the NPE switch to multiplex traffic based on the VLAN tag to the uplink interface.
-* features-flowmon installs flow rules on the VNF switch.
-It installs rules to mirror a subset of the traffic that appears on the VNF switch onto a port from which an IDS can read and analyze the traffic.
-The packets of interest can be selected by manufacturer.

 ## Building ##